OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 ##  Biometric authentication

 Often used in place of a password, biometric authentication is using something that is unique to your physical body to prove that you are you.
-The most common is fingerprint scanning on our phones, as well as the face recognition that Apple has recently introduced.
+The most common is fingerprint scanning on our phones, as well as face recognition (e.g., Face ID on iPhones).

-Biometric authentication has its pros and cons (need reference).
-If you want to use biometric authentication, it is suggested to enhance it with a password or PIN; for instance, on Android, you can require the password every few days.
-If you are at a higher risk than most, such as working on very sensitive materials, use both a password and biometrics every time.
+Biometric authentication has its pros and cons.
+If you want to use biometric authentication, it is suggested to enhance it by requiring occasional use of a password or PIN; for instance, on Android, you can require the password every few days.

-The use of biometric authentication is not new, but its consumer use is relatively new, we are still learning about the [*practical*](https://techcrunch.com/2021/07/26/court-orders-us-capitol-rioter-to-unlock-his-laptop-with-his-face/) and [*legal*](http://www.pennstatelawreview.org/print-issues/face-it-the-convenience-of-a-biometric-password-may-mean-forfeiting-your-fifth-amendment-rights/) implications of biometric device unlock software.
-In general, in risky situations where there is a reasonable chance your device might be seized (e.g., when visiting a border or protest) it may be best to disable biometrics.
+If you think you are going into a risky situation where you may risk arrest or device seizure, such as a protest or border checkpoint, the safest thing to do is temporarily disable biometric unlock features.
+We are still learning about the [*practical*](https://techcrunch.com/2021/07/26/court-orders-us-capitol-rioter-to-unlock-his-laptop-with-his-face/) and [*legal*](http://www.pennstatelawreview.org/print-issues/face-it-the-convenience-of-a-biometric-password-may-mean-forfeiting-your-fifth-amendment-rights/) implications of biometric device unlock software, but at least in the U.S., you generally do not have as substantial privacy rights to your biometric information as information in your mind (such as passwords).
+In general, in risky situations where there is a reasonable chance your device might be seized, disable biometrics.

 ##  Enhancements when authenticating